 So, when does third-party support make sense?

 Third-party support is not just an alternative option for your maintenance provider.
 There are certain, specific circumstances when third-party support can be particularly beneficial.
-What Gartner call typical scenarios, for cost-saving opportunities:
+This is what Gartner refers to as typical scenarios, for cost-saving opportunities:

-- Cloud migrations: During a migration process, you’re not going to be upgrading, but you’ll be paying full price for support and maintenance in the interim.
+- Cloud migrations – During a migration process, you’re not going to be upgrading your on-premise software, but you’ll be paying full price for support and maintenance in the interim.
 Third-party support would serve your support requirements during the change over, and for 50% of the cost.

-- Support for legacy products: Third-party support lets you keep your legacy products; keeping your system familiar, cheaper to run, and lets your business run smoothly.
+- Support for legacy products – Third-party support lets you keep your legacy products, keeping your system familiar, cheaper to run, and allowing your business to run smoothly.

 Why should I listen to Gartner?

-Gartner are the market leader when it comes to providing management and technology advice and guidance.
-Their reports help educate business leaders on what kinds of services are available, in various markets, for them to make informed decisions about which resources would best serve their company.
+Gartner is the market leader when it comes to providing management and technology advice and guidance.
+Its reports help educate business leaders on what kinds of services are available in various markets.
+It helps them to make informed decisions about which resources would best serve their company.

 Think of it like this: if you’re planning to visit somewhere new, you might look at travel review websites before you go.
 If a CIO or IT specialist wanted to know the best strategies or newest technology trends, they’d turn to Gartner.

-So, before your next renewal, see what else is on offer beside your vendor’s support services.
-We can provide all the services listed above, and more; to a demonstrable high standard, gratefully proven by the Gartner market guide.
+So, before your next renewal, see what else is on offer besides your vendor’s support services.
+We can provide all the services listed above and more to a demonstrably high standard, gratefully proven by the Gartner market guide.